mariapalomares/year3-story-2018/README.md

 		Sherlock Holmes and the Philosophical Stone
-		Summary of story: A new short story of Sherlock Holmes and Doctor Watson take us to a new fascinating case a man's disappearance and the mythical philosophical stone
+		Summary of story: A new short story of Sherlock Holmes and Doctor Watson take us to a new fascinating case of a man's disappearance and the mythical philosophical stone.

 # Summary of Content